overture-stack/website/markdown/documentation/guides/submission/clientsubmission.md

   - `--platform="linux/amd64"` Specifies the platform the container should emulate.
 In this case, it's set to linux/amd64, indicating the container is intended to run on a Linux system with an AMD64 architecture

   - `--mount type=bind,source=./guideMaterials/dataSubmission,target=/output` mounts the directory and its contents (volume) from the host machine to the container.
-In this case the mockData being used for our submission.
+In this case, the mockData being used for our submission.
 It binds the directory ./guideMaterials/dataSubmission from the host to /output inside the container.
 Any changes made to the files in this directory will be reflected in both locations

 </details>